binbang12/minimalistphotography/README.md

 3. **Give them access to the photo-pool by giving them the "Growth" role on Discord.
 Also go on to explain that they're allowed placing photos in the photo pool if they so wish.**

    I've now given you access to the photo-pool channel on Discord, so feel free to take a look there.
 At the top of the channel, you'll find some guidelines that you can read-through to make sure you fully udnerstand everything before voting.
 Finally, if you see a post elsewhere on Reddit that you feel would belong in our sub, it's A-Okay to place it in the photo pool to be voted on.
 Please just first ensure that the user has not already posted any photos to our sub, and have not been sent any invites already.
 (The only exception being if they've been sent just one invite and it was over 3 months ago).
+We look forward to seeing your votes in our Photo Pool!

+   We ask that mods who help with voting in our Photo Pool still also continue to do Comments, Top 25 Flairs and Congrats, and vote in Queue as their time allows.
+Typically a few mintues is all it takes.
+We normally give mods about a week to vote in our Photo Pool and then ask if they would like the next training step, Invites.
+Let us know if you would like to move forward with the next training step sooner.

 ### Invitations
 ---